gullerya/object-observer/docs/cdn.md

 import { Observable } from 'https://libs.gullerya.com/object-observer/x.y.z/object-observer.min.js';
 ```

-> Note: minified and non-minified resouces are available.
+> Note: regular and minified resouces are available.

 > Note: replace the `x.y.z` with the desired version, one of the listed in the [changelog](changelog.md).

 ## Integrity (SRI)

-Security feature `integrity` was defined specifically to fortify a consumption of CDN delivered modules.
+Security feature `integrity` was defined specifically to fortify a consumption of a CDN delivered modules.
 `object-observer` adheres to this effort and provides integrity checksums per release (starting from v4.3.0).

-Checksums provided per version for both, regular and minified resources, see the table below.
+Checksums provided per version for both, regular and minified resources:

 | Version | Resource | Integrity checksum |
 |---------|----------|--------------------|

-### How to use `integrity`
+### Use with `integrity`

 To begin with, detailed descripton on SRI (Subresource Integrity) [found here](https://developer.mozilla.org/en-US/docs/Web/Security/Subresource_Integrity).